 Those preseason nerves, excitement and anticipation transformed to focus on the here and now.

 The two-year-old season started with the Brocklesby Conditions Stakes, just like the good, old days.
 Testing ground conditions can make the turf even more problematic.

-Unlike those who enjoy casino games online enthusiasts of horse racing appreciate the first few weeks, if not months, can be difficult for any age of horse but especially two-year-olds.
+Unlike those who enjoy casino games online enthusiasts of horse racing appreciate the first few weeks, if not months, of the season can be difficult for any age of horse but especially two-year-olds.
 Considering most early juveniles will be cantering over the winter period the weather can impact on their progress.
 Also, the going, if running on the turf.
 It may be a positive if they have soft-ground breeding or a negative if not.
 Most trainers will not take a chance with a debutante because they want them to have a pleasant introduction.
 For many, travelling, a change of routine, different environment and hustle and bustle of the racecourse can be a frightening experience.